mikeobrien/mikeobrien.github.com/lab/index.md

 Here are some vendors you will want to be aware of:

 - [Kurt J. Lesker](http://www.lesker.com/newweb/index.cfm) - Sells all things vacuum.
-You can find a lot of Lesker items on eBay but there you may need to order from them directly.
+You can find a lot of Lesker items on eBay but you may need to order from them directly.
 Has account restrictions, see above.
 - [Ace Glass](http://www.aceglass.com/) - Sells laboratory glassware.
 In particular internally threaded glassware and components that can be easily put together to build vacuum chambers.
 You can also find quite a bit of their products on eBay.
 Has account restrictions, see above.
 - [Ideal Vacuum Products](http://www.idealvac.com/) - Sells a wide range of vacuum components.
 If you can't find it on eBay they probably have it.
 - [Information Unlimited](http://amazing1.com/) - Has a large selection of high voltage equipment and other interesting items.